-- Expenditures and match - Conflict of interest/code of conduct policies - Homeless participation requirement - Faith-based activity requirement, if applicable - Other Federal requirements, if applicable - Confidentiality procedures - All client information should be entered into the NC HMIS in accordance with data quality, timeliness, and additional requirements found in the agency and user participation agreements.
+- Determination of ineligibility, if applicable, which shows the reason for this determination - o Program participant records - o Documentation of using the community's coordinated assessment entry system - Services and assistance provided - o Expenditures and match - Conflict of interest/code of conduct policies - Homeless participation requirement - o Faith-based activity requirement, if applicable - Other Federal requirements, if applicable - Confidentiality procedures - All client information should be entered into the NC HMIS HMIS@NCCEH in accordance with data quality, timeliness, and additional requirements found in the agency and user participation agreements.
 At a minimum, programs must record the date the participant enters and exits the program, enter HUD required data elements, and update the participant's information as changes occur. - Programs must maintain the security and privacy of written client files and shall not disclose any client-level information without written permission of the participant as appropriate, except to program staff and other agencies as required by law.
 Participants must give informed consent to release any client identifying data to be utilized for research, teaching, and public interpretation.
 All programs must have a consent for release of information form for participants to use to indicate consent in sharing information with other parties. - All records pertaining to ESG funds must be retained for the greater of 5 years or the participant records must be retained for 5 years after the expenditure of all funds from the grant under which the program participant was served.
 Agencies may substitute original written files with microfilm, photocopies, or similar methods.